LuqiAli/RestaurantsAPI/README.md

 ## Error Handling

-Error handling has not yet been fully implemented as of yet

-Some errors have been implemented via json in the following format
+Error handling has not been fully implemented as of yet; however, some errors have been implemented via json in the following format
 ```json
 {
     status: "failure", data: "Error message"